 A Modular LED Display Marquee System.
 Simple to use and infinitely hackable.
-Designed, Made, and Shipped direct from TEXAS!Designed by openbrite, Ships from United States of America
+Designed, Made, and Shipped direct from TEXAS!Designed by openbrite in United States of America

 Meet BriteBlox.
 It's the simplest, most versatile, least expensive LED Marquee Display system that exists today, with useful features for all experience levels with electronics.
 Our software & ha...Read More…